Virtual Environmental Center

 Household Hazardous and Electronic Waste Events

-- Update September 19, 2020 - City HHW and E-waste collection events have resumed with COVID-19 safety protocols in place.
-Household battery collection at City Hall is postponed; please drop off at regular e-waste events.
+- City HHW and E-waste collection events are operating with COVID-19 safety protocols in place.

 Education and Outreach